 Strawberry Wine Recipe

-4. Tie up the bottleneck with gauze and leave it for 5-7 days in a dark place with a temperature of 61-77F° / 16-25°C. In order to prevent mold from appearing and the juice from souring, I suggest you stir the must with a wooden spoon or clean hands every day.
+6. Close the fermentation container and install airlock and leave it for 5-7 days in a dark place with a temperature of 61-77F° / 16-25°C. In order to prevent mold from appearing and the juice from souring, I suggest you stir the must with a wooden spoon or clean hands every day.

-6. Pour all of the fermented juice into a clean bottle or a can.
-Install air lock of any design for sealing and carbon dioxide removal.
+6. Pour all of the fermented juice into a clean fermentation container and again install an airlock for sealing and carbon dioxide removal.

-8. After 36-45 days still fermentation will be finished (the air lock will stop bubbling, there will be sediment at the bottom, the must will get brighter).
+8. After 36-45 days still fermentation should be finished (the airlock will stop bubbling, there will be sediment at the bottom, the must will get brighter).
 After that you’ll have to pour the new strawberry wine from the sediment through a narrow straw and bottle it for storing.
 You should make sure that each bottle is tightly sealed with a cork.

 9. Leave bottles in a cellar with a temperature of 47-54F° / 8-12°C for infusing.
-I suggest that you season wine for at least 65 days before consuming it, thus its taste will get much better.
+I suggest that allow to age wine for at least 65 days before consuming it, thus its taste will get much better.
+However, few weeks is also entirely fine!

 Finally you’ll end up with a wine with ABV of 16-18 degrees.
 If that’s too much for you, then at the initial stages you should add twice as much water.
 In our case it’s 1.6 gal / 6 liters instead of 0.8 gal / 3 liters.
 This way you’ll end up with a strawberry wine with ABV of 10-12% but shorter shelf-life.
 Heady wine can be kept for a year or year and a half, light wine – for 6-8 months.